Mack Wilson

-Lyndell Santrell "Mack" Wilson Sr. (born February 14, 1998) is an American professional football linebacker for the Arizona Cardinals of the National Football League (NFL).
+Lyndell Santrell "Mack" Wilson Sr. (born February 14, 1998) is an American professional football inside linebacker for the Arizona Cardinals of the National Football League (NFL).
 He played college football for the Alabama Crimson Tide.

 Early life

 Wilson attended George Washington Carver High School in Montgomery, Alabama.
 A five star recruit, he committed to University of Alabama to play college football.

 College career

 Wilson played in all 15 games as a true freshman at Alabama in 2016, recording eight tackles.
 As a sophomore in 2017, he played in 12 games with two starts and had 40 tackles and four interceptions and one touchdown.
 As a junior in 2018, Wilson had 71 tackles, one sack, and two interceptions.
 After the season, Wilson decided to forgo his senior year and enter the 2019 NFL draft.